 Current setup: Newer 50-gallon electric tank (UEF 0.93), installed 2022, rate: $0.105/kWh.
 Annual cost: $315.

 A heat pump water heater would reduce annual costs to approximately $90, saving $225/year.
-At a net installed cost of $1,400 (after tax credit), payback is 6.2 years.
+For 2026 installs, the federal 25C credit (which previously brought net installed cost to $1,400 / 6.2-year payback) expired Dec 31, 2025 under the OBBBA; net installed cost is now $2,000 before rebates / 8.9-year payback (or roughly $250–$1,250 / 1.1–5.6-year payback with IRA HEAR for income-qualified households).
 Since the current tank has 8+ years of life left, it makes sense to wait and upgrade to a heat pump when the current tank needs replacement rather than replacing a functioning unit.

 Example 4: Large Family in Texas Switching to Tankless